henningM1r/gr_DCF77_Receiver/README.md

 # gr_DCF77_Receiver
 This is a basic DCF77 receiver for GNURadio, containing:
-1. signal demodulation and detection of the DCF77 signal with an SDR using GNURadio (and Python modules)
+1. signal demodulation and detection of the DCF77 OOK signal with an SDR using GNURadio (and Python modules)
+2. signal demodulation and detection of the DCF77 phase-modulated signal with an SDR using GNURadio (and Python modules)
-2. a simple live decoder of received bits provided by the GnuRadio DCF77 receiver
+2. a simple live decoder of the received OOK bits provided by the GnuRadio DCF77 receiver
+3. a simple live decoder of the received phase-modulated bits provided by the GnuRadio DCF77 receiver
-3. and additional tools for testing the receiver (especially, if no SDR hardware is available):
+4. and additional tools for testing the receivers (especially, if no SDR hardware is available):
 + a DCF77 bit encoder
 + a simulated DCF77 transmitter
 + a simulated DCF77 channel (AWGN)